If you made any changes in Pure these will be visible here soon.

 Ir, MM, MSc, PhD

-Previously on research leave in spring 2009 and 2012 at the Harvard School of Public Health.
+Previously on research leave in spring 2009 and 2012 at the Harvard School of Public Health and UNU-WIDER in autumn 2022.

 Research interests

-• Policy Research Unit on Older People and Frailty.
-Manchester, Newcastle, LSE. £4.9M Funded by the National Institute of Health Research.
+2. Policy Research Unit in Healthy Ageing.
+Manchester, Newcastle, LSE. £4.9M Funded by the National Institute of Health and Care Research.

-Genome-wide association studies and epigenetic studies of depression, cognition, probable sarcopenia and frailty in older adults using the US Health and Retirement Survey and the English Longitudinal Study of Ageing.
+Genome-wide association studies and epigenetic studies of depression, cognition, probable sarcopenia and frailty in older Americans and Britons.

 Opportunities